RosetheOnly/AI-tools-/README.md

 # AI-tools-
-Q1: Primary differences between TensorFlow and PyTorch, and when to choose one over the other.Computation Graph
+Q1: Primary differences between TensorFlow and PyTorch, and when to choose one over the other.
+1.Computation Graph
 TensorFlow:

 Static graph (define-then-run) by default.